Expertise elevates AI usage: experimental evidence comparing laypeople and professional artists: Method

+The current experimental design draws from several experimental traditions.
+These include interactive behavioral experiments often used in cognitive science and adjacent disciplines \parencite{kirby_cumulative_2008,okada_imitation_2017,nolle_emergence_2018,muller_influence_2019,karjus_conceptual_2021,hawkins_visual_2023,kim_collecting_2024}, research comparing the behavior or outcomes of domain professionals or experts with some control group of laypeople \parencite{kozbelt_artists_2001,bhattacharya_drawing_2005,bezruczko_differences_1994,torngren_worse_2004}, and studies on individual aesthetic perception and preferences \parencite{porter_ai-generated_2024,cela-conde_sex-related_2009,lakhal_beauty_2020}.

+The online experiment consisted of two distinct tasks, which we call "copying" and "creative" for short.
+The tasks were divided into "prompting" and "curation" phases, and each task contained four such image generation and curation trials.
+Figure \ref{figure_design} illustrates the pipeline from experimental tasks to results.

-This monadic design consists of instructing each participant, working independently but within a time limit, to complete two multimodal tasks where they are shown a reference image and asked to write short textual inputs ("prompts") to produce new images and select their preferred output.
+In both tasks, participants were shown a reference image and asked to write short textual inputs ("prompts") to produce new images and select their preferred output.
 We created a bespoke online platform for the experiment, aimed to broadly mimic currently common generative AI apps and platforms.
-The experiment started with an instructions and consent page, followed by two training trials where the participants were free to generate images from their own prompts to familiarize themselves with our generator, the interface, and the prompting and curation phases.
+The experiment started with a page where participants could give informed consent to the study by choosing that option within a written form.
+Then they read the study instructions, followed by two training trials where the participants were free to generate images from their own prompts to familiarize themselves with our generator, the interface, and the prompting and curation phases.
 They were then instructed in the first task, completed it, got instructed in the second task, and finally were asked to complete a short questionnaire.
 In total, the average participant took about 18 minutes to complete the experiment.